 Choosing a caregiver for your child is a big decision, and can be difficult whether you are returning to work by choice or out of necessity.

-“Many day cares have waiting lists and you don't want to find yourself without care when you need it,” she said.
+Carilion Children’s pediatricians recommend starting your research early, as many day cares have waiting lists and you don't want to find yourself without care when you need it.

-“Consider licensed in-home providers, who may care for fewer children,” she said.
-"They may offer more individualized attention to the children in their care."
+You can also consider licensed in-home providers, who may care for fewer children and offer more individualized attention to the children in their care.